hanoirocker/ticketing_management/services/nats-test/README.md

   - Emitted by orders service
   - Listened by tickets / payments / expiration services
   - Listeners need data about order expiration, ticket price and others

+## Optimistic Concurrency Control (OCC)

+We'll let Mongoose control versioning of tickets/orders DB documents by using the mongoose-update-if-current plugin by applying it directly over ticket and order schemas.
+This way we'll make sure each service processes events in the correct and corresponding sequence, avoiding possible concurrency problems between/across services' databases.

+- Rule of gold: only services responsible for the OBJECT creation / update / deletion are the ones responsible for updating the versioning property.